U.S. Fed says banks can weather severe downturn comfortably

 By Pete Schroeder and Michelle Price

-The 34 lenders the Fed oversees with more than $100 billion in assets would suffer a combined $612 billion in losses under a hypothetical severe downturn, the central bank said, but that would still leave them with roughly twice the amount of capital required under its rules.
+The 34 lenders with more than $100 billion in assets that the the Fed oversees would suffer a combined $612 billion in losses under a hypothetical severe downturn, the central bank said.
+But that would still leave them with roughly twice the amount of capital required under its rules.

 As a result, banks including JPMorgan Chase JPM.N, Bank of America BAC.N, Wells Fargo WFC.N, Citigroup C.N, Morgan Stanley MS.N and Goldman Sachs GS.N can use their excess capital to issue dividends and buybacks to shareholders.